 Poor prognostic factors include renal dysfunction, prior bone marrow transplant, visceral involvement, and advanced age.

-Unfortunately, some patients may develop continuous EM which is recalcitrant to treatment.
-This may occur in patients with HSV infection, reactivation of EBV, inflammatory bowel disease and occult renal cell cancer.
+Unfortunately, some patients may develop continuous EM, which is recalcitrant to treatment.
+This may occur in patients with HSV infection, reactivation of EBV, inflammatory bowel disease, and occult renal cell cancer.

 While mucosal lesions heal completely, the skin lesions may result in scars.
-In addition strictures of the urethra, esophagus, vagina, and anus are not uncommon.
+In addition, strictures of the urethra, esophagus, vagina, and anus are not uncommon.
 Urinary retention, phimosis, and hematocolpos have all been reported as a result of strictures.
-Eye complications occur in 20% of patients and can result in uveitis, conjunctivitis, scarring, panophthalmitis, and permanent blindness.
+Eye complications occur in up to 20% of patients and can result in uveitis, conjunctivitis, scarring, panophthalmitis, and permanent blindness.
 Epiphora can result if the nasolacrimal duct is narrowed.
 Many patients develop dry eye syndrome and corneal scarring.

 The pharmacist should ensure that the patient is on no medication that can worsen EM and that all offending medications have been discontinued.